 Religion and Politics during the restoration period

-- Restoration period brought good news for English theatre.
+- The restoration period brought good news for English theatre.
 Theatres were closed during Cromwell’s puritan period.
-When Charles II back to the throne, he ordered for the re-opening of theatres and the churches as well.
+When Charles II back to the throne, he ordered the re-opening of theatres and the churches as well.

 - The king was morally corrupt and so the public.
 He had many mistresses and illicit relationships.

 - Charles II had no legitimate heir.
 James (brother of Charles) was the next one who could possibly take over the throne.
-Parliament was not in favor of James and strongly ol by forcing Charles II to exclude his brother from the line of succession.
+Parliament was not in favor of James and forced Charles II to exclude his brother from the line of succession.

 - Exclusion crisis resulted in the formation of two political parties, Tories, they are in favor of the king, and the second one is Whigs, they opposed Charles II.